treehouse-projects/intro-to-graphql/README.md

 npm install
 ```

-The examples are organized by the course stage and video.
+The examples are organized by course stage and video.
 For example, to run the example for the 5th video in the 1st stage of the course, run the following command:

 ```